 I’ve even heard of them calling some scary looking friends to keep an eye on you so you can’t run while withdrawing money.

-Many of the rental car companies here will scam you by offering a really low rental car rate on either their website or through a third party site like Expedia.
+I’m not sure if I should really call this a scam, or just a really shady business tactic, but several rental car companies offer a really low rental car rate on either their website or through a third party site like Expedia.
 You will think that you have secured a super cheap rental car until you actually go to pick up your car.
 It is then that you will discover that Costa Rica has a mandatory rental car insurance which hasn’t been included in your price.

 This is completely true, Cosa Rica does have a mandatory rental car insurance, but because you were unaware of it they now have you hooked.
 You need that rental car and will end up paying hundreds of dollars more than you expected to pay.

-Taxi drivers love to scam people in Costa Rica and I think with Uber now legal in Costa Rica the problem is becoming worse.
+Taxi drivers love to scam people in Costa Rica and I think with Uber now kind of legal (it exists in some sort of legal gray zone at the moment) in Costa Rica the problem is becoming worse.
 Many taxi drivers will tell you the taxi meter is broken and overcharge you or they won’t reset it from the previous ride so you’ll have to pay more.

 We had this almost happen to us while crossing the border between Nicaragua and Costa Rica.
 There are verified people who can exchange money for you on the border, but that doesn’t mean they will actually give you the correct money.